-Day 7: Monday 25 October, Queenscliff - Barwon Heads - Sorrento - Flinders
+Day 7: Monday 24 October, Queenscliff - Barwon Heads - Sorrento - Flinders

-- Private visit to the studio of Robert Ingpen, Barwon Heads (to be confirmed) - Geelong Art Gallery Special Exhibition: 'Frederick McCubbin Whisperings in wattle boughs' with Senior Curator Lisa Sullivan - Guided walking tour of historic Queenscliff - Ferry From Queenscliff to Sorrento
+- Private visit to the studio of Robert Ingpen, Barwon Heads - Geelong Gallery: Tour with Senior Curator Lisa Sullivan - Guided walking tour of historic Queenscliff - Ferry From Queenscliff to Sorrento

 It was in Shakespeare's The Tempest that the phrase 'sea-change' first entered our language.
 Originally it meant a change brought about by the sea, but today it can simply mean a substantial change in perspective or life-style.
 The Australian TV series Sea Change which first aired in 1998 drew on both meanings of the phrase.
 Aussie viewers quickly became familiar with Diver Dan, magistrate Laura Gibson and her children and friends.
 The series was filmed at Barwon Heads (the boatshed was Dan's home).
 When Nevil Shute's novel On the Beach was filmed, again Barwon Heads was the location for the closing scenes about the end of the world.
 We visit Barwon Heads in the morning.